Class and Belonging in a Middle-Class (Therapeutic) Profession Workshop

 Presenter: Mamood Ahmad, UKCP Psych.

-Mamood Ahmad (he/him) is a UKCP-registered psychotherapist, course tutor, public speaker, and the founder of The Antidiscrimination Focus (TADF).
+Mamood Ahmad (he/him) is a UKCP-registered psychotherapist, course tutor, public speaker, and the founder of The Anti-Discrimination Focus (TADF).
 He collaborates with communities, accreditation bodies, training providers, and institutes, employing a whole-person ecological vision to embed the client and social context into psychological curricula, service design, and organisational structures.
-He is the author of A New Introduction to Counselling and Psychotherapy, published by Routledge.
+He is the author of A New Introduction to Counselling (click the link to purchase at a discounted price), published by Routledge.
 Since 2012, he has run a private therapy practice in Berkshire, England.

 Mamood Ahmad tutor photograph